stevenjmesser/visitmy.website/_posts/2020-01-08-boring-magic.md

 Recently I’ve been working on a team thinking about [what digital government services might be like in the near future]({% post_url 2024-10-10-sketches-of-future-digital-services-in-government %}){:target="_blank"}.
 [Conor](http://conordelahunty.com){:target="_blank"}, our interaction designer, summed up [the last 9 years](https://gds.blog.gov.uk/story/){:target="_blank"} rather well.

-'We essentially create boring magic.'
+‘We essentially create boring magic.’

 It just rolls off the tongue.